-12. Maintenance responsibilities and decommissioning The intended life-span of ephemeral public art will depend on the nature and medium of the artwork.
+12. Maintenance responsibilities and decommissioning

+The intended life-span of ephemeral public art will depend on the nature and medium of the artwork.
 Such determinants will be embedded into the contract with the commissioned artist.
 In the case of a mural, five years is considered the optimum before de-commissioning.

-In the case of major public sculpture and installations that are housed within the Nillumbik Shire Council Art Collection, the maintenance, conservation and deaccessioning will fall under the responsibility of the Curator in accordance with the Nillumbik Shire Art Collection Guidelines 2018-2022.
-In the case of commissions on non-Council-owned land, ongoing liability, maintenance and decommissioning is the responsibility of the commissioning organisation (private or community) and the landholder.
-13.
+In the case of major public sculpture and installations that are housed within the Nillumbik Shire Council Art Collection, the maintenance, conservation and deaccessioning will fall under the responsibility of the Curator in accordance with the Nillumbik Shire Art Collection Guidelines 2019-2022.

+In the case of commissions on private land, ongoing liability, maintenance and decommissioning is the responsibility of the commissioning organisation (private or community) and the landholder.

+13. Glossary of terms

+Architectural design

+installations

+Installations in public space designed by architects.

-B. Glossary of terms Acquisition The process of ownership or custonship of an asset, either by way of purchase, commission, donation, gift, bequest or loan Civic collection Memorabilia objects and artworks of significance; including memorials and monuments created as artworks for the specific purpose to commemorate an event or person, relating to the social and cultural history of the Shire of Nillumbik and of Council Cultural heritage Community expression as a way of living through artistic and cultural knowledge and customs passed from generation to generation Community arts Community-led and based artistic processes comprising any arts discipline or form, including visual, literary and performing arts among others Contemporary arts Art of today, produced in the late 20 th century or by artists living in the 21 st century comprising any arts discipline or form Creative industries Industries with a principal purpose relating to cultural, artistic and heritage goods and services De-accession To dispose of a collection item as per the deaccessioning criteria of (7.7.1) of the Nillumbik Shire Council Art Collection Curatorial Guidelines 2018-22.
+Acquisition The process of ownership or custonship of an asset, either by way of purchase, commission, donation, gift, bequest or loan.

+Civic collection Memorabilia objects and artworks of significance;

+including memorials and monuments created as artworks for the specific purpose to commemorate an event or person, relating to the social and cultural history of the Shire of Nillumbik and of Council.

+Cultural heritage Community expression as a way of living through artistic and cultural knowledge and customs passed from generation to generation.

+Community arts Community-led and based artistic processes comprising any arts discipline or form, including visual, literary and performing arts among others.

+Contemporary arts Art of today, produced in the late 20th century or by artists living in the 21st century comprising any arts discipline or form.

+Creative industries Industries with a principal purpose relating to cultural, artistic and heritage goods and services.

+De-accession To dispose of a collection item as per the de-

+accessioning criteria of (7.7.1) of the Nillumbik Shire Council Art Collection Curatorial Guidelines 2019-2022.

 Ephemeral public art Temporary public art with a life-span ranging from fleeting (such as participatory art, performance art and buskers) to five years (such as murals and installations).

-New media Arts created with digital technology Peforming arts Forms of creative activity that are performed in front of an audience, such as drama, music, and dance.
+New media Arts created with digital technology.

+Performing arts Forms of creative activity that are performed in front of an audience, such as drama, music, and dance.

 Permanent public art Permanent public artwork, requiring regular maintenance and conservation, and intended for longterm installation before decommissioning.
 The typical life span of a permanent public artwork is twenty years.